 \section{Simulation study}

-We now empirically evaluate the performance of inference of using the LNA for inference of parameters in both the Lotka-Volterra model (Example 1) and the auto-regulatory model (Example 3).
-Our aim is to both compare our approach with inference based on ODE approximations, the LNA approach of \cite{Komorowskietal:2009}, and the SDE-based approach of \cite{GolightlyWilkinson:2005}; and to evaluate the accuracy of using the LNA for both point and interval estimation.
+We now empirically evaluate the performance of the LNA for inference on parameters in both the Lotka-Volterra model (Example 1) and the auto-regulatory model (Example 2).
+Our aim is to both compare our approach with inference based on ODE approximations, the LNA approach of \cite{Komorowskietal:2009}, and the SDE-based approach of \cite{GolightlyWilkinson:2005}; and to evaluate the accuracy obtained by using the LNA for both point and interval estimation.

+The code of \cite{GolightlyWilkinson:2005} was adapted to use the same half-Cauchy prior for the parameters as us and to employ an optimally-tuned single-block RWM Gaussian proposal so that this aspect would be exactly comparable with our RWM scheme.
+All MCMC algorithms except for that of \cite{GolightlyWilkinson:2005} were run for $110,000$ iterations, from which the first $5,000$ iterations were discarded as burn-in.
+Output from simulations for the autoregulatory system was thinned by a factor of $10$ for storage.
+Since it mixed more slowly the algorithm of \cite{GolightlyWilkinson:2005} was run for $260,000$ iterations with a burn-in of $10,000$ iterations; as with the LNA-based analysis of the autoregulatory system, output was thinned by a factor of $10$.

-In assessing accuracy of a method on a given model, throughout we present results based on analysing 100 different data sets from a given model and set of parameter values.
+In assessing accuracy of a method on a given model, throughout we present results based on analysing 100 different data sets simulated using the true jump process for a given model and set of parameter values.